truhanen/RICSAnalysis/README.md

 # RICSAnalysis
 Analysis and visualization scripts for RICS &amp; FCS methods

-The .py files essentially contain classes and functions for processing raw measurement data, and .pyx files include Cython signal correlation analysis algorithms.
+The .py files essentially contain classes and functions for processing raw measurement data, and the .pyx files include Cython signal correlation analysis algorithms.

 Screenshot: